 It is also nice and shaded throughout the park, making this a perfect reprieve from the Florida sun!
 There is also a really cool zip line and aerial course over the park.
 Unfortunately, we didn’t do it but we did see a lot of people whizzing by us overhead as we walked around the Farm.
 It looked like they were having a blast!
 Check it out if you go!

 Our home base while we were here was at the St. Augustine Beach KOA located on Anastasia Island.
 This was our backyard.
-Another perfect spot for a little fishing just outside our door!
+Another perfect spot for some fishing just outside our door!